 Besides alcohol treatment centers, Alaskan communities also passed local option ordinances in 2017 prohibiting the importation, sale, and/or possession of alcoholic beverages in 109 communities.
 589 gallons of alcohol were seized in the same year and 335 arrests made.

 The rate of heroin and other opioids abuse in the state has also significantly increased throughout the years.
-In 2017, 102 deaths in Alaska were as a result of the victims overdosing on opioids.
+In 2018, opioids were involved in 46,802 deaths in Alaska.
 Despite the high prices of heroin, especially in the remote areas of Alaska, its use still cuts across the soci0-economic boundaries in the communities.
 7,061 grams of heroin were seized by the SDEU in 2017 and 149 arrests made.

 The opioid epidemic also led to a surge in the use of methamphetamines.
-An average of 3.3% of high school students had used methamphetamines in Alaska, according to a Health Impacts of Methamphetamine Use in Alaska report in 2017.
+An average of 16.1% of high school students had used or tried methamphetamines in Alaska, according to a community assessment project report in 2019.
 The use of methamphetamines has been associated with violent crimes.
-The report also says that the number of methamphetamines-related fatalities has significantly increased from 5 in 2008 to 65 in 2016.
-Out of the 65 deaths, 53 were as a result of an overdose.
+According to NIH, deaths involving methamphetamines rose from 1.8 to 10.1 per 100,000 men, and from 0.8 to 4.5 per 100,000 women.
+This represents a more than five-fold increase from 2011 to 2018..

 The economic cost of substance abuse in Alaska